Disclaimer: I don't own Pokémon.

 "Hello," Ash greeted the guard on duty once he had reached the school's main entrance.
 "I'm a Pokémon Trainer and I'm here to challenge the Rustboro City Gym Leader for a battle."

 The gate guard stared at Ash for several long seconds. "…This is a school.
 Not a Gym."
 He shook his head.
 "You'll have to wait until Roxanne is done with her schedule if you want a battle with her.
-If she allows it.
-She will be done in the afternoon."
+If she allows it."

 "Aw, come on!"
 Ash whined.